 4. Elective courses to total 120 units.
 Student are encouraged to select electives for expansion of knowledge and intellectual interests as well as for preparation for business employment.

-The objective of the international business option is to prepare students for the increasingly competitive and interdependent international business world with which they must cope.
-There is great and growing need for American business school graduates to be better informed about how to compete and do business outside the U. S. as well as in the U. S. market where much of their competition is from foreign firms.
-Students need to understand how international business practices and customs differ from those in the U. S. They need some familiarity with a language other than English as well as knowledge of culture and world geography.
+This option prepares students for an increasingly competitive and interdependent international business world and offers information about how international business practices and customs differ from those in the U. S. Students need some familiarity with a language other than English as well as knowledge of culture and world geography.

 These will be in lieu of 6 other elective units, and can be double counted as part of the student's general education requirement, if approved to meet GE requirements.

 Select two courses (6 units), appropriate for your choice of language:

 This certificate combines an undergraduate degree in business with additional training in the area of international business.
 The objective of the program is to enhance the scope and perception of the business student to include the international business environment.
 Courses used to meet the certificate requirements may also apply toward College of Business Administration degree requirements.